Importance of stretching and flexibility

 - Try to be symmetrical.
 You want both sides of your body to be at the same level when it comes to stretching.
 This is especially important for those with injuries.

-- Don’t bounce in your stretch (I’m guilty of this one).
+- Don’t bounce in your stretch.
 Hold a stretch smoothly, and don’t aim for pain, aim for tension.
 Pain can be a sign you have gone too far, and you should release your stretch a little bit.
-I used to bounce in my stretch to go deeper, to be as flexible as I possibly could, but I would often end up with very sore muscles the next day.

 What about yoga?

 Yoga is amazing for flexibility, it helps you strengthen and lengthen your muscles in a safe and effective way.
 You don’t have to be “naturally flexible” in order to do yoga.
-Yoga helps your body stretch in new ways, and it is also a great way to relax as well.
+Yoga helps your body stretch in new ways, and it is also a great way to destress the central nervous system.
 In saying that, you don’t have to practice yoga to become more flexible or to do a great stretch session.

 Flexibility and stretching can greatly improve some aspects of your life.
-It can make day to day activities easier, improve your posture, prevent injuries and may even reduce stress.
+It can make day-to-day activities easier, improve your posture, prevent injuries, and may even reduce stress.
 An excellent benefit of stretching is your performance.
-By being more flexible, you can increase range of motion in your exercises which in turn recruits more muscle fibers which can make you faster, stronger and fitter.
 You may think that is only important to athletes or people who play sport.
-However, it can help the weekend warrior or even keeping up with the kids a little easier.
+However, stretching is very beneficial for everyone.
+By being more flexible, you can increase the range of motion in your exercises which in turn recruits more muscle fibers which can make you fitter, faster, and stronger.
+It also improves your posture and decreases the likelihood of getting injured and bad aches and pains.